Harikrishna-AL/notes/content/posts/NeRF_model.md

             return out
     ```

-- ## Training and renderng the output
+- ## Training and rendering the output

-    One importatnt thing to notice here is that we have to positional encode the input features to a higher frequency because ML models typically are good at learning higher frequency features.
+    One important thing to notice here is that we have to positional encode the input features to a higher frequency because ML models typically are good at learning higher frequency features.

     ### Embryo training dataset
     ![Image alt](embryo_nerf_dataset.png)